RHoganD/The_QuiZ/README.md

 Steps to follow:

-1- Login to Heroku (Create an account if necessary)
+* 1-  Login to Heroku (Create an account if necessary)
-2- Click on New in the Heroku dashboard and select ”Create new app” 3- Write a name for the app and choose your region and click ”Create App” 4- In the settings tab for the new application created two Config vars:
+* 2-  Click on New in the Heroku dashboard and select ”Create new app”
+* 3-  Write a name for the app and choose your region and click ”Create App”
+* 4-  In the settings tab for the new application created select the Config vars:
+* 5-  In the config vars we will store the data that needS to be kept secret and is not deploy in Gitpod
-  - One is named CREDS tjat contains the credentials key for Google Drive API
+   -  I create one named CREDS that contains the credentials key for Google Drive API
-  - One is name PORT and has the value of 8000
+* 6-  Buildpack allows to create futher dependencies needed for the project.
-Two buildpack scripts were added: Python and Nodejs (in that order) Heroku CLI was used to deploy the project.
-The following steps were taken in the terminal in GitPod
+   -  The Buildpack added: Python and Nodejs (in that order)

-Deploying your app to heroku

-Login to heroku and enter your details.
-command: heroku login -i
-Get your app name from heroku.
-command: heroku apps
-Set the heroku remote.
-(Replace app_name with your actual app name)
-command: heroku git:remote -a app_name
-Add, commit and push to github
-command: git add . && git commit -m "Deploy to Heroku via CLI" Push to both github and heroku
-command: git push origin main
-command: git push heroku main
+* 7-  Once the buildpack has been added.
+Select the diploy tab
+* 8-  In the deploy tab select Github, connect and search for the repository name that you want to deploy.
+* 9-  Once choosed the repository, then connect to link the Heroku app to our repository code
+* 10- There is two option:
+    - Enable automatic deploy
+    - Deploy branch (manual deploy)
+* 11- Once one of the above option is select Heroku will prsent the link to our deploy site

 The live link can be found [here](https://rhogand.github.io/    /)
 # Credits